Some instructional design will help content marketers level-up

 Customer-focused education requires humility, not hubris

 Seeing all three of these factors working in concert (caring about the customer success in general, caring about success with their platform, caring about the customer experience), requires a bit of humility if companies can be said to poses humility.
 A company that provides excellent self-service support resources is demonstrating a depth of knowledge about their product and customer base which should not be ignored by a potential customer.
-A company that offers the bare minimum of support documentation and thinks of customer education as just another box to tick are is demonstrating that they believe their product is so excellent and their work is so fabulous that it speaks for itself and requires no support.
+A company that offers the bare minimum of support documentation and thinks of customer education as just another box to tick are demonstrating that they believe their product is so excellent and their work is so fabulous that it requires no support.
 I've heard some product officers say this out loud with a straight face.
-All I can do is sit there and quietly listen to what they are saying and try to stop recalling what Webster has to say on the topic of hubris.
+All I can do is sit there and quietly listen to what they are saying and try to stop recalling what Merriam-Webster has to say on the topic of hubris.

 The reason I say this is hubris is that I -- and how many of my fellow Millennials -- make decisions when we are buying a product or service by researching the heck out of a product or service online before we even bother talking with the business about what they have to offer.
 We try and find others with opinions and experience with the product or service we are considering.
 The adage about the power of word-of-mouth is very much alive and real...I would argue that for my generation, it's all about word-of-mouth and we very aggressively share web content produced by the companies we are evaluating.

 Millennials are finally finding our voice as business leaders